JCPedroza/course-notes-complete-fastapi-masterclass-from-scratch/README.md

 Course by Catalin Stefan.

-Notes by JCPedroza.
+Code and notes by JCPedroza.

-Other useful resources for these notes:
+Other resources used:
   * The official FastAPI docs.
   * MDN Web Docs.